-On December 22, 2021 (the "Closing Date"), MCAP, now known as AdTheorent Holding Company, Inc., consummated the previously announced business combination pursuant to that certain Business Combination Agreement, dated as of July 27, 2021 (as amended, restated, supplemented or otherwise modified, the "Business Combination Agreement"), by and among MCAP, GRNT Merger Sub 1 LLC, a Delaware limited liability company ("Merger Sub 1"), GRNT Merger Sub 2 LLC, a Delaware limited liability company ("Merger Sub 3"), GRNT Merger Sub 4 LLC, a Delaware limited liability company ("Merger Sub 4" and, together with Merger Sub 1, Merger Sub 2 and Merger Sub 3, the "Merger Sub Entities"), H.I.G.
+On December 22, 2021 (the "Closing Date"), MCAP, now known as AdTheorent Holding Company, Inc., consummated the previously announced business combination pursuant to that certain Business Combination Agreement, dated as of July 27, 2021 (as amended, restated, supplemented or otherwise modified, the "Business Combination Agreement"), by and among MCAP, GRNT Merger Sub 1 LLC, a Delaware limited liability company ("Merger Sub 1"), GRNT Merger Sub 2 LLC, a Delaware limited liability company ("Merger Sub 2"), GRNT Merger Sub 3 LLC, a Delaware limited liability company ("Merger Sub 3"), GRNT Merger Sub 4 LLC, a Delaware limited liability company ("Merger Sub 4" and, together with Merger Sub 1, Merger Sub 2 and Merger Sub 3, the "Merger Sub Entities"), H.I.G.
 Growth-AdTheorent Intermediate, LLC, a Delaware limited liability company (the "Blocker"), H.I.G.
-Growth-AdTheorent, LLC, a Delaware limited liability company ("Legacy AdTheorent").
+Growth-AdTheorent, LLC, a Delaware limited liability company ("Legacy AdTheorent, LLC, a Delaware limited liability company, and AdTheorent Holding Company, LLC, a Delaware limited liability company ("Legacy AdTheorent").
 Pursuant to the terms of the Business Combination Agreement, Legacy AdTheorent, the Blocker and the Merger Sub Entities engaged in a series of four mergers, which resulted in Legacy AdTheorent becoming a wholly owned subsidiary of MCAP (the "Business Combination").
 On the Closing Date, and in connection with the closing of the Business Combination, MCAP changed its name to AdTheorent Holding Company, Inc.